EzeKoren/theeye-docs/docs/README.md

-# Introduction to The Eye
+# Introduction to TheEye

 [![theeye.io](images/logo-theeye-theOeye-logo2.png)](https://theeye.io/en/index.html)

 ## What is TheEye?

-**The Eye** works as an _automation platform_.
-Depending on your use case it can be both an _automation platform as a service_ or an _automation service platform,_.
+**TheEye** works as an _automation platform_.
+Depending on your use case it can be both an _automation platform as a service_ or an _automation service platform_.
 You may use it as:

 * A remote server management and a monitoring tool \(Devops\)
 * A server provisioning tool